-- gambling beyond their financial means
+- i. gambling beyond their financial means

-- problems with addiction
+- ii. problems with addiction

-- financial exploitation
+- iii. financial exploitation

-- causing, or being a victim of dangerous, abusive or threatening behavior
+- iv. causing, or being a victim of dangerous, abusive or threatening behavior

-- physical, emotional or accidental harm
+- v. physical, emotional or accidental harm.

 These difficulties may have a serious impact upon the person's relationships, home life or employment.